 3 Thoughts On The WODFitters Stretch Resistance Band

-Resistance bands are also a great way for a beginner to get themselves ready for strength training.
-The resistance forces your muscles to work just a little harder, making your muscles react with a quicker burst of strength and thus tear and develop at a quicker pace.
+Resistance bands are also an excellent way for a beginner to get themselves ready for strength training.
+The resistance forces your muscles to work just a little harder, making your muscles react with a quicker burst of strength and thus tear and develop at a faster pace.
 The WODFitters resistance bands claim to be among the top models, but are they?

 Key Features Of The Band

-WODFitters Pull Up Assist Band and Stretch Resistance Band both offer 5 different levels of resistance, each of which comes with its own color-coded identification.
-The bands are made of a material that manages to be quite thick in spite of its flexibility; this allows it to work for people of multiple sizes rather than being made with the expectation of a certain size of user.
-If they do break, as all resistance bands do, they come with a 2-month seller warranty.
+The WODFitters Pull Up Assist Band and Stretch Resistance Band both offer five different levels of resistance.
+Each one comes with its own color-coded identification.
+The bands are made of a material that manages to be quite thick, despite its flexibility.

 Pros Of The Pull Up Assist Band

-As stated, these bands give you an "in-between" in terms of weight added to your workouts.
-A great example of normal use is to give gravity a little more weight in trying to pull you down as you do pull-ups.
-Once you begin getting tired, you simply unhook the bands and do one more rep.
+As stated, these bands give you an "in-between" regarding weight added to your workouts.
+A great example of its regular use is to give gravity a little more weight in trying to pull you down as you do pull-ups.
+Once you begin getting tired, you just unhook the bands and do one more rep.

-While many people choose to do pull-ups, that's not the only workout that resistance bands can help.
-You can add them to light stretching in order to force your muscles to pull a little harder.
+While many people choose to do pull-ups, that's not the only workout that resistance bands can help with.
+You can add them to light stretching to force your muscles to pull a little harder.
 Jumping or leaping exercises can be intensified quite easily.
-And of course, any other workout that involves lifting can be intensified.
-So these bands are quite functional no matter what your workout regime happens to be.
+And of course, any other workout that involves lifting can be heightened.
+So these bands are quite functional, no matter what your workout regime happens to be.

-The color system helps with quick reference since when you're in mid-workout you don't always want to stop and figure out what band is useful for what.
-The company provides a useful chart to refer to during pre-workout, that way you can get an idea of what band you should use.
-They also have a feature allowing you to add multiple bands, so you can mix and match and create a workout that works for you.
+The color system helps with quick reference since, when you're in mid-workout, you don't always want to stop and figure out what band is useful for what.
+The company provides a helpful chart to refer to during pre-workout; that way, you can get an idea of what band you should use.
+They also have a feature that allows you to add multiple bands, so you can mix and match and create a workout that works for you.

 Cons Of The Pull Up Assist Band

-These bands do have 2 common issues.
+These bands do have two common issues.
 Despite being made of thick material, they do snap.
-The thing to remember is that this is true of every resistance band on the market; it's not a thing you can avoid.
-Something that is unique to these bands, however, is that they can chafe the skin.
-When pulling over bare skin, they can catch and become uncomfortable.
+The thing to remember is that this is true of every resistance band on the market.